 Here's what we do...

+1. We pray first thing in the morning.
 2. We pray after Bible study for each other every day.
 (There are 5 people in our family.
 Each family member gets a day of the week and we gather around them, lay hands on them and pray for them)

 3. When problems arise through out the day (Not always) but most of the time, I stop and say, "Let's pray about it".